 Accused not to be questioned on facts with which he is charged.

-455. (1) As soon as the jury have been sworn, the registrar shall read out the indictment, of which a copy shall be given to the jury; and he shall also read out to the jury whatever shall have been recorded with reference to the question prescribed under article 450.
+Reading out of indictment to jury.
+Amended by: V.1868.30.

+recorded with reference to the question prescribed under article 450.

 (2) Where the court deems it expedient that two or more causes be successively tried on the same day by the same jury, the jury shall be sworn in the presence of all the accused whose trial is to take place as aforesaid, previously to the commencement of the trial which is to take place first.